SpellholdStudios/Saradas_Magic_for_BG2/README.md

     - Fixed `Face()` and `LeaveAreaLUA` actions using dir.ids in EE games, and crashing classical games.
     - Solved the wrong `WIZARD_IMPROVED_ALACRITY` entry in classic spell.ids (misspelled `WIZARD_IMPROVED_ALUCRITY`) that was crashing installation in a way that does not break other mods compatibility.
     - Solved the missing `DRAGON_DISCIPLE` entry in classic kit.ids that was crashing installation in a way that does not break other mods compatibility (in case they restore this kit).
-    - Provided NPC portraits for original games.
+    - Provided NPC portraits for original games (patched *!sedwina.spl* in classic games).
 - Proofread strrefs (Gwendolyne).
 - Renamed "*english.tra*" file to "*setup.tra*" for consistency.
-- Fully TRAified the mod (some lines in tp2 ans some .d files were not traified).
+- Fully TRAified the mod (some lines in tp2 and some .d files were not traified).
 - Added a brand new *saradas_magic_2-readme-english.html* file.
 - Lower cased files.
 - Reorganized mod architecture tree: created folders to sort files according to their types.